Accounting Information System (AIS)

 Financial reporting is a critical part of accounting information systems, helping to ensure the ethical allocation and discussion of capital in the investment community and the public.
 Financial regulations globally make the effective deployment of an accounting information system a near necessity for any small, medium, or large-sized business.

-More Resources
+Additional Resources

-Thank you for reading CFI’s explanation of Accounting Information System.
+Thank you for reading CFI’s explanation of the Accounting Information System.
 To keep advancing your career, the additional resources below will be useful: